alecron/alecron/README.md

 ###

-<p align="left">I'm from Zaragoza, Spain 📍🇪🇸<br><br>- 🔭 I’m working as Backend Software Engineer + AWS DevOps/Clod Engineer <br>- ⚡ In my free time I love to find new restaurants 🥡, going to the gym 🏋🏼, going to the cinema and museums 🎭 (Art in general tbh)</p>
+<p align="left">I'm from Zaragoza, Spain 📍🇪🇸<br><br>- 🔭 I’m working as Technical Content Creator, which means that I create training material and environments to show and explain different products.
+I'm also helping to develop some cool stuff like MCPs and AI Agents. <br>- ⚡ In my free time I love discovering new restaurants 🥡, going to the gym 🏋🏼, going to the cinema and museums, and I started reading fantasy books recently and I'm 8 books deep into the Cosmere📚.</p>

 ###